It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 eBooks have the potential to be discovered by a broad audience since there are no physical limitations.
 In other words, you don’t have to rely on people visiting a bookshop to read your stuff.

 There are platforms that allow you to self-publish free of charge.
-However, some platforms do charge royalty fees for their service.
+Just be vigilant if you have to stick to a budget: some platforms do charge royalty fees for their service.

 Not sure how to start writing your book?